shirshir05/SeC_GAN__Just_in_Time_Defect_Prediction.github.io-/Readme.md

 ## Step 4 - Run Algoritham
-1. In folder Algorithm ave 3 file - "RF.py", "LR.py" and "Sec_GAN.py".
-2. You can run each algorithm with '__main__' - you can change  the name project.
+1. You can run each algorithm with '__main__' - you can change  the name project.
-3. Additionally,  you can change the parameters of "Sec_GAN.py" in the parameters dict.
+2. Additionally,  you can change the parameters of "Sec_GAN.py" in the parameters dict.

 ## Good luck !!!